bazelbuild/buildtools/README.md

 (Any help with Windows appreciated.)

 Build the tool from source:
-* Checkout the repo and then either via `go install` or `bazel build //buildifier //buildozer`
+* Checkout the repo and then
+`bazel build //buildifier //buildozer`
 * If you already have 'go' installed, then build a binary via:

 `go install github.com/bazelbuild/buildifier/buildifier`

 `go install github.com/bazelbuild/buildifier/buildozer`

 ## Buildifier Usage